 Were our antics a tad disrespectful?
 We were on a mass grave, after all.
 The famous belfry was practically a tombstone for hundreds of townsfolk buried by lahar as they sought refuge inside the stone church.
 That belfry had become the only visible mark of the doomed town.

 Only their bodies had perished.
 Centuries on, their spirit lived on.
-The Cagsawa Ruins had become a symbol of the strength and resilience of the Bicolanos who had withstood calamities, volcanic and meteorological, throughout their history, and, like that belfry, they remained standing – tall and proud.
+The Cagsawa Ruins became a symbol of the strength and resilience of the Bicolanos who had withstood calamities, volcanic and meteorological, throughout their history, and, like that belfry, they remained standing – undaunted and enduring.

 I paid for Christian’s pro-level work and added a big fat tip.
 Not so much for the fun photos, but for his subtle yet unrelenting salesmanship.
 He embodied, and we celebrated, that never-say-die spirit.
 Despite the late hour, he turned our rushed visit to Cagsawa into a meaningful experience.